diemol/frontend_testing/README.md

 could be used to simplify the code and provide helper functions.
 Nevertheless, the intention is to keep it basic and simple.

-The examples are provided in Java with JUnit/TestNG and JavaScript with Mocha + Chai.
+The examples are provided in Java with TestNG and JavaScript with Mocha + Chai.

 ### The code is structured as follows:
 * [first-test](https://github.com/diemol/frontend_testing/tree/master/first-test)